 What this really means is that the modern-day believer can never hope to know the truth about anything for sure… based solely upon the fact that the Word of God says it.

-This is insanity, my dear friend.
-It is careless, spiritual insanity … and it is based upon a lie.
+This is not what God intended, my dear friend.
+It is careless, spiritually shallow and incomplete … and it is based upon a lie.
 God did not leave His precious Word in this flimsy, broken state.
-I know Him better than that.
+We should know Him better than that.

 It is plain that the autographs of Scripture are not available.
 They never have been generally available.
 They have not ever been generally available to anyone at any time, not ever.
 There has never — at any time in the history of the world — been an instant in time in which any significant portion of the autographs of Scripture have been available to anyone.
 The autographs of the Pentateuch were available for a very short time to a select few, but they perished long before the Psalms were written hundreds of years later.
 The parchments upon which the original Psalms were placed had deteriorated long before any of the Gospels were written, still many hundreds of years after that.
 Paul’s actual letters to the early churches did not survive for very long, and a collection of such veritable autographs was never realized at any time by anyone.
 No one on earth can at this time properly claim that they have any minute portion of any autograph of the Word of God.
 Even if they did happen to have such a thing, they could never know for certain that they did have it.
 It was copies of the originals that were in use to bring the inspired texts to the children of God.
 It is merely copies of copies of copies … of the autographs that are available.
 This is all that has ever been genuinely available to any servant of God.